Suor/Suor.github.io/source/drafts/on-orm-cache-invalidation.markdown

 {id: 42, category_id: 2, published: true, title: "...", content: "..."}
 ```

 Looking at `S1` we can see that there is at most one conjunction of that scheme satisfying our state!
-Even better, we can build it from scheme and object data by looking at field values.
+Even better, we can build it from scheme and object data by looking at field values: each known value is equal only to itself.
 Too bad the trick won't work with `S2` cause our post id, 42, is greater than many things.
 To find what queries of scheme `S2` should be invalidated one needs to look through all `S2:*` conjunctions and that could be a lot.

 This is probably a case for trade-off.
 Dropping all conditions but equalities we will sacrifice invalidation granularity, but simplify and speed up the procedure.
 Simplified invalidators will look like: